tardate/LittleArduinoProjects/Radio/FM/SingleStageTransmitterKit/README.md

 I've been experimenting with FM, and the hardest thing to get right tends to be the hand-wound coils.
 So to get a baseline, I picked up a 1-transistor kit during a recent visit to Sim Lim Tower.

 The kit is the FK702 by [Future Kit](http://futurekit.com/).
-It takes the hastle out of getting the LC circuit right by printing the inductor coil on the PCB (used in conjuction with a trimmer capacitor).
+It takes the hassle out of getting the LC circuit right by printing the inductor coil on the PCB (used in conjunction with a trimmer capacitor).

 ### Power Connections